Filikan/Java-Spring-Reservation-App/README.md

         lab.expires.in=604800
    ```

-### FrontEnd: React
+### Front-End: React
 1. After taking the React project to your workspace,you must install npm.You can install from terminal.
    ![s13](Screenshots/npmInstall.jfif)
 2. In this project,Material-UI is used.So,when you run the project you can encounter with mui problems.If this happens,you can
-install the mui in your terminal accoording to https://mui.com/
+install the mui in your terminal according to https://mui.com/

 ### How to Run React Project